 July 17th, 6:30-9:00 PM

 August 21st, 6:30-9:00 PM

 December 4th, 6:30-9:00 PM

 To receive a certificate of attendance, attendees must pay and register before attending.
-Guests are welcome to join free of charge, although the material may be unsuitable for young children.
+Guests and the general public are welcome to attend free of charge, although the material may be unsuitable for young children.

 The following comments are from individuals attending DUI Victim Impact Panels across Washington State.

 Courage: "Both speakers had incredible courage, and it’s important for them to share their stories."

 We don't have a death hanging over us:

 "The impact of the panel is awesome.
 No one can feel the same as they felt when they walked in, when they walk out.
 We are the lucky ones, in that we don't have a death hanging over us."